 The bottom line: There are actions boards can take to shore up their governance and oversight in light of these trends.

-- Today’s dynamic legal and regulatory landscape points to a vital message: Trust is an essential element of an organisation’s success and reputation.
+- Today’s dynamic legal and regulatory landscape points to a vital message: Trust is an essential element of an organization’s success and reputation.

-- Trust is earned through setting and articulating credible goals and strategies, establishing accountability for results, and emphasising fairness and transparency in market-facing communications.
+- Trust is earned through setting and articulating credible goals and strategies, establishing accountability for results, and emphasizing fairness and transparency in market-facing communications.

-- The rise of stakeholder capitalism makes it important for boards to prioritise building and maintaining trust in their decision-making and communications with management.
+- The rise of stakeholder capitalism makes it important for boards to prioritize building and maintaining trust in their decision-making and communications with management.